aryacliche/Algorithmic-Design-of-ALU/EE789 - Midsem Assignment.md

 The transfers are:
 $$\text{t}_0 : \text{\texttt{t[16:0] = 0, counter = 0; ta = a}}$$
 $$\text{t}_1 : \text{Right shift based on \texttt{ta[0]; counter++}}$$
-Now we can design the Datapath side's registers:
+Now we can design the Datapath side's registers
 ![[Pasted image 20250305071352.png]]
 With this, we can make the datapath as a component inside of our multiplier and write the VHDL script to simulate it.